UD-CISC374/educational-game-project-team-6-alena-and-sam/README.md

 //fake newspaper by Sam using fodey at https://www.fodey.com/generators/newspaper/snippet.asp
 //winscene by Sam using Microsoft Paint
 //animated frogs by Sam using Piskel at https://www.piskelapp.com/
+//animated fire by Sam using Piskel at https://www.piskelapp.com/
 //bat by Sam using Microsoft Paint
 //firefont by Sam using Littera at http://kvazars.com/littera/
 //firefont texture by Sam using Microsoft Paint